sanjitjuneja/deadline_aware_metareasoning/README.md

 # Deadline-Aware Metareasoning PPO

-This project leverages Proximal Policy Optimization (PPO) to train an AI model in a custom reinforcement learning environment.
+This project leverages Proximal Policy Optimization (PPO) to train an AI model in a custom reinforcement learning environment based on deadline aware metareasoning.
 The core challenge involves managing multiple symbolic plans with a strict deadline constraint, requiring the AI model to make strategic decisions to optimize plan execution under time pressure.

 ## Project File Structure